bparanj/crystal/programming/iac/docs/experiments/change-ssh-port.md

 }
 ```

-Replace `"path/to/change-ssh-port.yml"` with the actual path to your playbook file.
+Replace `"path/to/change-ssh-port.yml"` with the  path to your playbook file.

 ### Running Packer